OULibraries/vagrant_d7/README.md

 Less frequently, you'll may want to reprovision to get the lastest changes, or rebuild your VM Completely.
 In that case, you'll need these commands:
 * `vagrant provision` will re-run the ansible provisioners
 * `vagrant destroy` to delete the VM, in case you want to start over

+## Script Usage

+See the [script usage section](https://github.com/OULibraries/ansible-role-d7#script-usage) of the OU Libraries D7 role